kkingsbe/Smart-Mirror-2.0/smart-mirror-next/components/NWSRadarMap.README.md

 - Animated display with customizable frame count and interval
 - Responsive design with customizable dimensions
 - Adjustable radar layer opacity for better visibility of the base map
+- Location marker to indicate the center coordinates on the map

 ## Usage